theolivenbaum/resin/README.md

 Because of that ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.

-The default index type is a disk-based and bitmapped doubly chained character trie.
+The default index type is a dense, bucket-less, doubly chained Unicode character trie.
+On disk it's represented as a bitmap.

 ResinDB's read/write model allow for multi-threaded read and write access to the data files.
 Writing is append-only.
 Reading is snapshot-based.